Origin

 In Europe cocoa beans were initially prepared in the same way as in Mexico: cocoa nibs were ground manually by moving a grinder over a heatable grinding stone, which European traders used to take home from their voyages to Mexico.

-the product found favour in the royal courts and with the bourgeoisie in other European countries as well, but not yet with the ordinary people.
+After a period in which Spain had succeeded in keeping the preparation of cocoa a secret, the product found favour in the royal courts and with the bourgeoisie in other European countries as well, but not yet with the ordinary people.
 As cocoa consumption did not keep pace with cocoa bean output in Central America, cocoa traders started to advertise in Europe.
 Around 1680 books were being published in the Netherlands as well as in France which promoted the use of coffee, tea and cocoa as a drink or stimulant.
 Around 1685 the Dutch physician, Cornelis Decker, probably at the instigation of a number of Dutch merchants, wrote a book on coffee, tea and chocolate.

 From 1700 to 1800